 He often talked to his family about how good God was to him.
 It gave him great joy to visit his children and see how they prospered.
 Just three weeks ago he said, “I am ready to die.
 God has assigned to man three score and ten years.
 I have been blessed with an additional 13 years”.

 He was blessed with good health for all of his 82 years.
 Just recently he underwent two surgeries and was making good progress towards recovery.
 His sudden passing has saddened many.
-Grieving their loss of a good husband and wonderful father are his wife, Catherine, of Beauvallon, Alberta; Mrs. Mary Slusarenko, who operates a childcare nursery in La Sierra, California; Mrs. Dora Nahorney, a homemaker in Edmonton, Alberta; Mrs. Jessie Tkachuk, Director of Nursing at Canyon Crest Convalescent Hospital in Loma Linda, California; Mrs. Annie Tarangle, who operates a kindergarten in Abbotsford, British Columbia; Mrs. Pearl Tarangle, a homemaker who lives in Langley, British Columbia; Dr. John Melenchuk, an optometrist in St. Paul, Alberta; Mrs. Eva Proskiw, an elementary teacher in Langley, British Columbia; Mrs. Caroline Kiehlbauch, Director of the Fairyland Kindergarten and Day Care Center in Calgary, Alberta; Mr. Bill Melnechuk, who operates Melnechuk Motors in Simcoe, Ontario; and Mrs. Ruth Eli, a registered nurse in San Bernardino, California.
+Grieving their loss of a good husband and wonderful father are his wife, Katherine, of Beauvallon, Alberta; Mrs. Mary Slusarenko, who operates a childcare nursery in La Sierra, California; Mrs. Dora Nahorney, a homemaker in Edmonton, Alberta; Mrs. Jessie Tkachuk, Director of Nursing at Canyon Crest Convalescent Hospital in Loma Linda, California; Mrs. Annie Tarangle, who operates a kindergarten in Abbotsford, British Columbia; Mrs. Pearl Tarangle, a homemaker who lives in Langley, British Columbia; Dr. John Melenchuk, an optometrist in St. Paul, Alberta; Mrs. Eva Proskiw, an elementary teacher in Langley, British Columbia; Mrs. Caroline Kiehlbauch, Director of the Fairyland Kindergarten and Day Care Center in Calgary, Alberta; Mr. Bill Melnechuk, who operates Melnechuk Motors in Simcoe, Ontario; and Mrs. Ruth Eli, a registered nurse in San Bernardino, California.

 There are 32 grandchildren, 37 great grandchildren, and a host of other relatives and friends whom he has cultivated through the years